Lebanese Paraguayans: Arrival to Paraguay (1960–1970)

 Their first destination was the harbour of Buenos Aires Argentina where they arrived without even speaking Spanish and without knowing its customs.
 But they did not take much to adapt and strive to rebuild a decent life, forming households and having children without forgetting their roots.
 They were organized in groups and communities, in order to find the best place to settle.
 Following trips by rivers or on trains until they came to Paraguay and then distributed in various places of the country where trade could be a prominent occupation.
-They settle in Asuncion, the country's capital, and also in Concepcion, Puerto Rosario, Villarrica, Itacurubi del Rosario, Encarnacion, San Estanislao, Pedro Juan Caballero, Caraguatay and other cities.
+They settle in Asunción, the country's capital, and also in Concepción, Villa del Rosario, Villarrica, Itacurubí del Rosario, Itacurubí de la Cordillera, Encarnación, San Estanislao, Pedro Juan Caballero, Caraguatay and other cities.
 Mixing with Paraguayan society and after much effort and work they could open shops, factories or cultivate the land.
 They dedicated not only learn the Castilian but also the Guaraní, they fought in the Chaco War, participated with their civilization and helped build the country.
 They joined their lives in marriage to men and women of Paraguay and respected the cultural identity of the country that hosted them.
 They taught their children the values of love for the two cultures, which created clubs and associations that still preserve their traditions.
 The last major contingent of immigrants arrived in Paraguay in the late 60s and early 70s.